Mushfequr-Rahman/Improving_CSRNet/README.md

 </p>

 ## CIFAR
-Dataset that is used for human classification, to train the data set run `python train_people.py`
+Dataset that is used for human classification, to train the data set run `python train_people.py` or open `Train_people.ipynb`

 <p align="center">
     <img width="700" height="300" src="./images/people_classification.png">